TheBIPM/SI-Reference-Point-generation-scripts/docs/sirp.md

 ## 3. Data model

-The information contained in the ninth editions of the SI Brochure has been encoded semantically and made publicly available on the internet at:
+The information contained in the ninth edition of the SI Brochure has been encoded semantically and made publicly available on the internet at:

 [si-digital-framework.org/SI](http://si-digital-framework.org/SI)